Understand your company's position and learn more about the options available

 If you are having problems keeping up with the rent owed on your company premises, the first step should be to discuss the situation with your landlord.
 Many are surprisingly sympathetic to these types of issues, and would rather work alongside you to come to a mutually agreeable solution, than face the alternative of receiving no rental income at all.
 Be aware that falling into arrears with your rent could hint at deeper cash flow issues which should not be ignored.

-How to deal with your landlord if you cannot keep up with your property lease agreement
+How to deal with your landlord if you cannot keep up with your commercial property lease agreement

-With so many financial demands on businesses these days - rising business tax and ever-increasing energy bills –paying a commercial lease can be difficult even though it’s a priority payment.
+With so many financial demands on businesses these days paying a commercial lease can be difficult even though it is a priority payment for your company to make.

 The problem if you don’t pay is that your landlord can take enforcement measures quickly in order to collect their debt.
-In some cases they don’t even have to go to court to take the legal action that severely damages your business.
+In some cases they don’t even have to go to court to take legal action which could severely damage your business and restrict your ability to continue trading.

 So let’s look at what a commercial lease is, and how you should proceed if you can’t pay.